lessgreen/OpenPUDO/MVP Spec.md

 # PUDO functions

-_is the establishment that offers the collection service and any additional delivery services independently and with a direct and disintermediated relationship with the recipient; in principle released from contractual relationships with the courier or with other networks._
+_A PUDO is the shop/location that offers the collection service and any additional delivery services independently and with a direct and disintermediated relationship with the recipient; in principle released from contractual relationships with the courier or with other networks._

 _At the time of enrollment, PUDO also accepts "virtually" to carry out as a second activity that of DEPOT (ie a delivery point agreed on behalf of the "network" with any value-added services) against standard remuneration, but this only after the formalization of a contract with the network which makes it not only PUDO but also DEPOT, and the DEPOT functions are described separately._

 _Scalability: 100 thousand.
-[Attention to any use of libraries, cloud service that has a variable cost]_
+[Pay attention to the use of libraries, cloud services or things that has a variable cost]_

 ## Enrollment